-Last day a special absentee voter who returned to the county after October 30, 2012 may appear before the county elections official and make application for registration, a vote-by-mail ballot, or both.
-The county elections official shall register the voter, if not registered, and shall deliver a vote-by-mail ballot which may be voted in or outside the county elections official's office on or before the close of the polls on the day of election and returned as are other voted vote-by-mail ballots. § 3109
+A military or overseas voter who returns to the county after October 30, 2018 may appear before the county elections official and apply for registration, a vote-by-mail ballot, or both.
+The county elections official shall register the voter, if not registered, and shall deliver a voteby-mail ballot which may be voted in, or outside, the county elections official's office on or before the close of the polls on Election Day and returned as are other voted vote-by-mail ballots. § 3110